HenryDashwood/hakyll-website/things/bio.md

 In humans, many 100-kb regions tend to remain intact.
 They show the expected number of genomes but relatively few of the possible combinations.
 An average SNP density of 0.1%, or 1 SNP/kb, suggests ~100 SNPs per 100kb.
 The genome of any idividual may posses or lack each of them giving $2^{100}$ possible combinations.
 However, many 100-kb regions have fewer than 5 combinations of SNPs.
 These discrete combinations of SNPs in recombination-poor regions define an individual's haplotype.

+### De novo sequencing

+Sequncing the genome of a species for the first time is hard because the data comes to us in fragments and we have to reference to guide us as we try to stitch it together.
+The fragments are typically about 200bp long.
+High-throughput sequencing produces partial sequence information from both these fragments either from one end or both ends.
+The number of bases reported is the **read length**.
+We want to make our read length as big as possible.
+We then need to assemble the fragments into a continuous stretch of sequence.
+These partial assemblies are called **contigs**.
+We need enough fragments to cover the entire genome and then more so that we can detect errors.
+The ratio of the total number of bases sequenced to the genomes actual length is called the **coverage**.
+Complete and accurate results require a coverage of 30 to 50.

+This process is generally enough for prokaryotic genomes.
+Eukaryotic genomes are more complicated.
+They need to be broken into smaller pieces and built back up with a genetic map.
+It's very computationally expensive.

+### Reference genomes

+Once a reference genome is published.
+Future sequences can be mapped onto it.
+This is straightforward except for highly repetative regions.
+Coverage must be adequate so that the error rate of sequence determination is less than natural variation.

 ## File Formats

 For the purpose of compression, DNA bases are often stored as just two bits.
 Specififcally: